airbreather2/05_Electric_Emus/README.md

   - Ensure that `TestOaksData.csv` is available in the specified input directory (`../data`) before running the script.
   - This script omits headers in the output file by design, only including oak entries.

-### PP_Regress.R

-- **Description**:
-  This script generates multiple plots containing linear regressions of predator and prey masses grouped by predator lifestage and feeding type from the EcolArchives-E089-51-D1 dataset.
-It also calculates regression coefficients for each group and saves them to a CSV file.

-  - **Functions**:
-    - The script does not define reusable functions but performs the following tasks:
-      - Creates a combined dataset with log-transformed predator and prey masses.
-      - Identifies groups with insufficient data for regression.
-      - Generates regression plots faceted by feeding interaction type.
-      - Saves regression results to a CSV file.

-  - **Arguments**:
-    This script does not require any arguments when running.

-- **Dependencies**:
-  - `ggplot2`: For data visualization.
-  - `dplyr`: For data manipulation.
-  - `broom`: For organizing regression results.
-  - `purrr`: For functional programming operations.

-- **Usage**:
-  1. To run the script, use the following command in a terminal:
-     ```bash
-     Rscript PP_Regress.R
-     ```
-  - The script will:
-    - Load the dataset and preprocess it.
-    - Generate a PDF file with regression plots (`test_Visualising_regression_analysis.pdf`).
-    - Save a CSV file containing regression coefficients (`PP_Regress_Results.csv`).

 ### PP_Regress_loc.R